SVD-Based UGRM-GFT on Directed Product Graphs: Application

 \section{Application}

-In this section, we performed equivalence experiments on a plot generated from the real SST, PM-25, and COVID19-USA datasets, \cite{ref51} provides the pre-processed versions.
+In this section, we performed denoising experiments on graphs generated from the real SST, PM-25, and COVID datasets; \cite{ref51} provides the pre-processed versions.

-The SST dataset consists of monthly captured sea surface temperatures.
-We use a subset of the first $N=20$ vertices in the first $T=20$-month time frame.The PM-25 dataset consists of daily-averaged Particulate Matter 2.5 concentration values in California in 2015, and we use a subset of the first $N=20$ vertices in the first $T=20$-month time frame.
-Johns Hopkins University provided the COVID19-USA dataset.
-This dataset consists of COVID19-USA daily confirmed cases from January 22, 2020 to November 18, 2020 at 3232 locations in the United States.
-We use $N = 20$ vertices and the days are chosen from day 41 to day 60 i.e. $T = 20$.
+The SST dataset consists of monthly captured SSTs.
+We use a subset of the first $N = 20$ vertices in the first $T = 20$-month time frame.
+The PM-25 dataset consists of daily-averaged Particulate Matter 2.5 concentration values in California in 2015, and we use a subset of the first $N = 20$ vertices in the first $T = 20$-month time frame.
+Johns Hopkins University provided the COVID dataset.
+This dataset consists of COVID daily confirmed cases from January 22, 2020 to November 18, 2020 at 3232 locations in the United States.
+We use $N = 20$ vertices and the days are chosen from day 41 to day 60, i.e., $T = 20$.
 The SST and PM-25 datasets can be viewed as discretizations of the streaming form, whereas the COVID dataset is naturally discrete.
+The SST and PM-25 signals exhibit strong spatiotemporal smoothness characteristic of continuous geophysical fields, whereas the COVID signal is governed by contact-based propagation dynamics, producing pronounced directional and adjacency-type correlations.